MD-Khalid-Hosain/MD-Khalid-Hosain/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Learn Python and Vue js
+- 🥅 2025 Goals: Learn react and node
 - ⚡ Fun fact: I love to Read The Holy Quran

 ### Github Stats